 During winter, perhaps no product is more valuable than ice melt or rock salt.
-People stock up on bulk ice melting products just to make sure their driveways and walkways are hazardless.
+People stock up on bulk winter products just to make sure their driveways and walkways are hazardless.
 At our landscape supply store in Norton, Massachusetts, we have a huge variety of rock salts and ice melts.
 But sometimes variety can be confusing.
-Standing in front of a wall of 50-pound bags of ice melting supplies can be intimidating.
 Which works best?
 What’s the difference between sodium chloride and calcium chloride?
 Are these ice melts safe for pets?

 Don’t worry!
 Today, we’re going to discuss the difference between some common snow melt products so you’ll know exactly what you want when you come into our landscaping supply store.
 And if you still have questions, give us a call!
 Sometimes talking to a real person can offer more peace of mind than scouring the internet.